Neutron spin echo: How it works

 sensitive to velocity changes in the range of less than 10^{−4}.

-Note: the above explanations assumes the generic NSE configuration—as first utilized by the IN11 instrument at the Institut Laue–Langevin (ILL)--.
+The above explanations assumes the generic NSE configuration—as first utilized by the IN11 instrument at the Institut Laue–Langevin (ILL)--.
 Other approaches are possible like the resonance spin echo, NRSE with concentrated a DC field and a RF field in the flippers at the end of preparation and decoding zones which then are without magnetic field (zero field).
 In principle these approaches are equivalent concerning the connection of the final intensity signal with the intermediate scattering function.
 Due to technical difficulties until now they have not reached the same level of performance than the generic (IN11) NSE types.

 What it can measure

 In soft matter research the structure of macromolecular objects is often investigated by small angle neutron scattering, SANS.

 The exchange of hydrogen with deuterium in some of the molecules creates scattering contrast between even equal chemical species.
 The SANS diffraction pattern—if interpreted in real space—corresponds to a snapshot picture of the molecular arrangement.
 Neutron spin echo instruments can analyze the inelastic broadening of the SANS intensity and thereby analyze the motion of the macromolecular objects.

 A coarse analogy would be a photo with a certain opening time instead of the SANS like snapshot.
 So we can analyze the change of the arrangement of the molecules as function of time.
 The opening time corresponds to the Fourier time which depends on the setting of the NSE spectrometer, it is proportional to the magnetic field (integral) and to the third power of the neutron wavelength.
 Values up to several hundreds of nanoseconds are available.
 Note that the spatial resolution of the scattering experiment is in the nanometer range, which means that a time range of e.g. 100 ns corresponds to effective molecular motion velocities of 1 nm / 100 ns = 1 cm/s.
 This may be compared to the typical neutron velocity of 200–1000 m/s used in these types of experiments.